- 50g (1.8oz) White Cocoa Butter, Unrefined (more chocolatly) or Refined

-(The cocoa butter has a naturally rich chocolate aroma which would go well with rose, orange, mint, lavender or even grapefruit oils.
+(The cocoa butter has a naturally rich chocolate aroma which would go well with Rose, Sweet Orange, Peppermint, Lavender or even Grapefruit oils.
 Chocolate or vanilla would both be great fragrance options too).

-I’ve put together a list of online suppliers for these ingredients if you have any trouble sourcing them.
+The links above are for products on Amazon available in the US.
+I’ve put together a list of more international online suppliers for these ingredients if you have any trouble sourcing them.